Digital Marketing Team Structure

 For example, a Social Media Manager should understand how a social media marketing plan fits into the overall digital marketing strategy.
 We refer to IKEA’s photo tagging contest.
 While planning to launch a viral campaign on social media, one should also strategise how to pitch the case study to journalists and acquire backlinks (an off-page SEO technique) to the website at the same time.

 - Business Owner

 In a small company where there is only one marketing personnel or a business owner running a one-man show, he/she is expected to manage all marketing activities in the company.

-Realistically however, it is unlikely for a one-man department to be able to execute marketing campaigns across all digital marketing channels.
-More than likely, he/she will only be able to focus on 2 or 3 digital channels such as SEO, Social Media, and Display.
-He/she will also require the support of a digital marketing agency or freelancers for other digital marketing initiatives such as marketing automation, web development, and content marketing.
+Realistically, however, it is unlikely for a one-man department to be able to execute marketing campaigns across all digital marketing channels.
+More than likely, they will only be able to focus on 2 or 3 digital channels, such as SEO, Social Media, and Display.
+They will also require the support of a digital marketing agency or freelancers for other digital marketing initiatives such as marketing automation, web development, and content marketing.

 - Marketing Director